NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

 Physical File Layout
 ~~~~~~~~~~~~~~~~~~~~

-For physical file layout, our goal is to provide a consistent directory
+For physical file storage and layout, our goal is to provide a consistent directory
 structure that enables us to store each file once and only once, that will be
 robust against naming issues such as illegal characters, and that allows us to
 access both system metadata and the file contents knowing only the PID for an
 object.
 This approach focuses on using a hash identifier for naming objects,
 rather than an authority-based identifier such as a PID or SID.
-Some
-considerations:

 **Raw File Storage**: The raw bytes of each object (data, metadata, or resource
 map) are saved in a file that is named using a content identifier (CID) for that